aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

   Note the following:

   - AiiDA does not require the full UUID, but just the first part of it, as long as only one node starts with the string you provide.
-    E.g., in the example above, you could also say ``verdi node show eac48d2b-ae20``.
+    E.g., in the example above, you could also say ``verdi node show 05f96534-c582``.
-    Most probably, instead, ``verdi node show d1`` will return an error, since most probably you have more than one node starting with the string ``d1``.
+    Once you start having a lot of nodes in your database, ``verdi node show 05f`` might return an error, since at that point you can have more than one node starting with the string ``05f``.

   - By default, if what you pass is a valid integer, AiiDA will assume it is a PK; if at least one of the characters is not a digit, then AiiDA will assume it is (the first part of) a UUID.